Johnw7789/Elektra-Auto-Checkout/README.md

 ## Getting Started
 ###### Checking stock
-If ``UserAgent`` is left empty, a user-agent will be automatically generated for you. ``PollingInterval`` is the delay in seconds for which a monitor will sleep after every stock check
+If ``UserAgent`` is left empty, a user-agent will be automatically generated for you. ``PollingInterval`` is the delay in seconds for which a monitor will sleep after every stock check.

 ```
 monitorData := elektra.AmazonMonitorData{